LucasDelfino92/morrowindsharp/main2.md

 Rebalances Bloodmoon as if it shipped with Morrowind.
 Intended to be used with Beware the Sixth House.

 [**BTB's Game Improvements (Necro Edit) Tweaked**](https://www.nexusmods.com/morrowind/mods/50308)
 Massive game balance overhaul that touches on just about every aspect of Morrowind.
 Not recommended for beginners, or purist players, or anyone who dislikes reading Readmes.
-This version features my own personal tweaks.
+This version features my own personal tweaks on top of Necrolesian's original mod.

 Files to install: